e-l-i-s-a-1/Principles-of-Digital-Fabrication-Group-23/README.md

 sketches:
     -some sketches and ideation from early phase of the design

--materials.xlsx (the materials&components list including costs and specifications)
+-materials.xlsx (the materials & components list including costs and specifications)

 -README.md (this file)
 ```